 Two old actors, Jim and Robbie, try to keep in practice by faking heart attacks in the park.
 It doesn’t work out so good.
 The sweet old lady steals Jim’s wallet, and the tough guy thinks Robbie is having a bad trip and shoves a white pill down his throat.

 Marilyn, Serena, George and Fredric want to join a playwriting group.
 They are more for fun than serious playwriting but think they can learn something.
 They write a funny skit, but decide that won’t impress them, so they turn it into a deep and serious play.
 Not easy.

-Five short plays---not for snowflakes or finger waggers.
+Not for snowflakes or finger waggers.